M-u-S/TA-get-me/README.md

 on answers.splunk.com and I will most likely answer it.
 Github repository: https://github.com/M-u-S/TA-get-me

+I validate all my apps with appinspect and the log can be found in the README folder of each app.

 **Version**

 `17.
 August 2018 : 1.2.0 / Replaced Google map API with MapBox API`
 `18.
 August 2018 : 1.2.1 / Fixed typos`
 `07.
 February 2019 : 1.2.2 / Fixed Mapbox API call`
+`14.
+February 2019 : 1.2.3 / No changes, uploaded for appInspect`
+`17.
+February 2019 : 1.2.4 / No changes, uploaded for appInspect`